 Research shows some people may struggle during their weight training and cardio sessions when fasting[*].

-If you are following the 16/8 method, you shouldn’t restrict calories too much during your feeding window.
-In fact, you should aim to eat almost the same amount of calories, simply within a shorter feeding window.
+If you’re following the 16/8 method, you shouldn’t restrict calories too much during your feeding window.
+Aim to eat almost the same amount of calories, only within a shorter feeding window.
 Eating at an excessive calorie deficit may compromise your muscle gains at the gym[*].

-As a bodybuilder, especially if you’re doing keto, taking a few key supplements can help you preserve muscle mass, prevent fatigue and make intermittent fasting easier on your body.
-Here are the top 3:
+As a bodybuilder, especially if you’re doing keto, taking a few key supplements can help you preserve muscle mass, prevent fatigue, and make intermittent fasting easier on your body.

 #1: Exogenous Ketones

 When you fast, your body first burns your glucose stores and then turns to fat for energy.
-This fat is then converted to energy molecules called ketones.
+This fat then converts to energy molecules called ketones.